Na'im Akbar

 Na'im Akbar (born Luther Benjamin Weems Jr.; born April 26, 1944) is an American scholar, public speaker, and author known for his Afrocentric approach to psychology.
 Akbar entered the world of Black psychology in the 1960s, as the Black Power Movement was gaining momentum.
 In the 1970s, Akbar published his first critiques of the Eurocentric psychological tradition, asserting that this model maintained the intellectual oppression of African Americans.
 Akbar criticized the pathology perspectives that had taken over as the dominant literature on African Americans.
 Many of his major works cover mental health among African Americans.
+His workplaces have included the University of Michigan, Morehouse College, the Nation of Islam, Norfolk State University, and Florida State University.

 Biography

 Na’im Akbar, originally named Luther Benjamin Weems Jr., was born on April 26, 1944, in Tallahassee, Florida.
 He attended the Florida A & M University Laboratory School, an all-Black school, from kindergarten through high school, and graduated from high school in 1961.
 As a child of Black middle class parents, Akbar was in an unusual situation at the time as both of his parents were college educated, a rare circumstance for a Black child growing up at the time.
 His childhood was spent in a segregated southern community in Tallahassee, but he lived in a unique community where “academic excellence was the unquestioned standard”.
 At a time when Black people lived in both socially and economically oppressed segregated communities, this emphasis on academic excellence was fairly uncommon.

 Upon graduating high school, Akbar moved on to the University of Michigan, where he completed his B.A. in Psychology, M.A. in Clinical Psychology, and Ph.D. in Clinical Psychology.
 Heavily influenced by the Black student movement at the University of Michigan, and freshly aware of racial tensions (his freshman year at Michigan marked his first personal contact with Whites), Akbar became active with the Black Action Movement (BAM) strike which shut down classes at the University of Michigan for three weeks in the late 1960s.
 His experiences at Michigan helped to set the stage for Akbar to start questioning the normative status quo approach to psychology, which was dominant at the time.
 Akbar relates that the environment at Michigan lead to “the early conversations that we began to have about a ‘Black Psychology’, and to deconstruct the psychology that we had been taught”.

 Working towards his Ph.D. in Clinical Psychology, Akbar wrote a dissertation called "Power Themes among Negro and White Paranoid and non-Paranoid Schizophrenics".
 In his dissertation, Akbar sought to define and explore the distinctive literature discussing definitions of psychology and mental health for Black people.
 Through this work, Akbar began to seriously question many of the accepted definitions of mental health for Black people, which had their genesis in European American psychology.
 Akbar credits this time in his career as the defining point about which his future work would be forged.